 Now that the person has dozens of possible responses to a dozen or so likely reactions on the part of prospects or customers, beliefs BEGIN to form.
 Like a baby forming in the Mother’s womb, cells divide, then SLOWLY take shape of life.
 That’s EXACTLY how it is with almost ALL beliefs.

-NOW, the person can say, with congruency and INTEGRITY, “When X happens, I feel Y then I immediately do Z.” That is a belief.
+NOW, the person can say, with INTEGRITY, “When X happens, I feel Y then I immediately do Z.” That is a belief.
 It is based upon evidence both internal and external.
 It IS THEIR EXPERIENCE.
 It is THEIR HABIT and THEIR NORMAL BEHAVIOR.
 It’s that way because they have created dozens of experiences in reality and in their mind, to create ONE BELIEF.

-Let me give you a couple of examples of beliefs that you have that are validated every single day.
+Let me give you a couple of examples of beliefs that you might have that are validated every single day.

 x) I go to the office 5 days per week.
 This belief is validated both internally and externally.
 They see it and they do it.
 It is validated over and over.
 It is now a belief.
 There is no ambiguity or loss of integrity.
 You believe what you imagine and what you do in reality.
 That is a belief that is going to stick.